 Re-calibrating the engine management system either by changing the chip, re-programming, or replacing the unit with an aftermarket computer may result in non-compliance with the emission control Australian Design Rules (ADRs) applicable to the vehicle.

-Testing a production vehicle for compliance with ADR emission control standards is a lengthy and expensive process and can only be undertaken with testing equipment acceptable to the Department of Planning, Transport and Infrastructure (DPTI).
+Testing a production vehicle for compliance with ADR emission control standards is a lengthy and expensive process and can only be undertaken with testing equipment acceptable to the Department for Infrastructure and Transport (DIT).

 An MR620 Application to Modify a Motor vehicle must be submitted to Vehicle Standards.